-The pressure plate friction area should be flat within .005 inch and should be free from discolored burned areas, cracks, grooves or ridges. - (9) The eyebolts should be a snug but free fit in the pressure plate.
+The pressure plate friction area should be flat within .005 inch and should be free from discolored burned areas, cracks, grooves or ridges.

-(10) The rollers and the lugs of the pressure plate should not show excessive wear.
-The three sections of each roller should be free on the pin and free to revolve independently.

-(11) The inner ends of the release levers should have a uniform wear pattern.
-Levers which are rough or badly worn should be replaced.

-(12) It is advisable to test pressure springs when the clutch is dismantled after considerable service or if there has been a great amount of slippage creating excessive heat, which may have caused the springs to lose their initial load.
+- (9) The eyebolts should be a snug but free fit in the pressure plate. - (10) The rollers and the lugs of the pressure plate should not show excessive wear.
+The three sections of each roller should be free on the pin and free to revolve independently. - (11) The inner ends of the release levers should have a uniform wear pattern.
+Levers which are rough or badly worn should be replaced. - (12) It is advisable to test the pressure springs when the clutch is dismantled after considerable service or if there has been a great amount of slippage creating excessive heat, which may have caused the springs to lose their initial load.
 To test a spring, first determine the length at which the spring is to be tested.
-As an example, the compressed length of the spring to be tested is $1\frac{5}{16}$ inch.
-Turn the table of Tool C-647 until surface is in line with the $1\frac{5}{16}$ inch mark on the threaded stud and the zero mark to the front.
-Place spring over stud on table and lift compressing lever to set tone device.
-Pull on torque wrench tool C-3005 as shown in Figure 5, until ping is heard.
+As an example, the compressed length of the spring to be tested is 11/2 inches.
+Turn the table of Tool C-647 until the surface is in line with the 11/2 inch mark on the threaded stud and the zero mark to the front.
+Place the spring over the stud on the table and lift the compressing lever to the set tone device.
+Pull on torque wrench tool C-3005, as shown in Figure 5, until a ping is heard.
 Take reading on wrench at this instant.
-Multiply reading by two.
+Multiply the reading by two.
 This will give the spring load to the test length.
-Fractional measurements are indicated on table of finer adjustments.
-(Refer to Specifications and select model of clutch for spring pressure.)
-Discard springs that do not meet minimum requirement.
+Fractional measurements are indicated on the table of finger adjustments.
+(Refer to Specifications and select the model of the clutch for the spring pressure).
+Discard the springs that do not meet the minimum requirement.